$\Lambda_b\to\Lambda^{(*)}\nu{\bar\nu}$ and $b\to s$ $B$ decays: Wilson coefficients and the branching ratios

 The branching ratios can be scaled by the SM predictions as

 and

 Now we parametrize the Wilson coefficients as discussed in the Introduction:

 with $\calN=|\alpha_{em}V_{tb}V_{ts}^*|^{-1}$.
 Here $M_\NP$ is the NP scale and $A_{9,10}^\ell$ are the involved coefficients, and $\alpha$ is a free parameter. $A_{9,10}$ involve the fermionic couplings to NP.
 In this framework one can focus explicitly on $\alpha$ and $M_\NP$ in a model-independent way.
 The setup encodes the NP contributions caused by heavy tree-level new mediators including unparticles.
 Also, the validity of specific NP models can be easily checked.
 Involved discussions will appear later.
+Our parametrization is quite phenomenological, inspired by specific NP scenarios and/or matching LEET onto SMEFT.
+For example, LQ or $Z'$ basically contributes to the Wilson coefficients just like Eq.\ (\ref{C_setup1}).
+Though the setup is not based on first principles, it would be practically very useful to probe the NP behavior.

 Similarly, we put

 and $C_{R,\SM}^{\nu_\ell} =0$.
 According to \cite{Chen2401} where the SMEFT is considered, analyses for $R(\Ds)$ and $R(\Ks)$ require non-zero $C_{L,\NP}^{\nu_e}=C_{L,\NP}^{\nu_\mu}$, $C_{L,\NP}^{\nu_\tau}$ and $C_{R,\NP}^{\nu_\tau}$.
 In what follows we adopt the result and keep only these Wilson coefficients active.